esavary/fMRI-Control-Task/README.md

 - Substitution of the motor task (button pressing) with a simple finger-tapping paradigm
 - Enabling eye-tracking with our SR instruments device.

-### Relicensing
+### License

-Although the original sourcecode was released under MIT, we have changed the license to Apache 2.0 in order to abide by the [NiPreps licensing principles](https://www.nipreps.org/community/licensing/)
+Although the original sourcecode was released under MIT, we have changed the license to Apache 2.0 in order to abide by the [NiPreps licensing principles](https://www.nipreps.org/community/licensing/).
+See ``NOTICE`` file for further details.